cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 # this property file should exist in a camel property file path, e.g. karaf/etc

-Additional feature: use ActiveMQ as MQTT broker.
+#Additional feature: use ActiveMQ as MQTT broker.
 Add a connector to activemq.xml (that is: karaf home etc/activemq.xml)
+# Has already been done in LastPass entry
  <transportConnectors>
    <transportConnector name="openwire" uri="tcp://0.0.0.0:61616"/>
    <transportConnector name="mqtt" uri="mqtt+nio://0.0.0.0:1883"/>